TheMarex/ba-thesis/text/7_results.md

 There are multiple reasons for this.
 For one, the fall detection is not very reliable.
 Another reason is that the speed limits of the leg joints impose a maximum velocity for the foot movement.
-So not only needs the target position to be reachable, it also needs to be reachable in a specific amount of time.
+So not only needs the target position to be reachable, it also needs to be reachable in a short amount of time.
 As above a football is used as source of disturbance.
-See figure \ref{img:push-recovery-thumbs} shows a push recovery from being pushed from the left shoulder.
+Figure \ref{img:push-recovery-thumbs} shows a recovery maneuver from a push to the left shoulder.

 See figure \ref{img:push-recovery-x} for a trajectory of the recovery maneuver.
 You can see that the Immediate Capture Point jumps at the point of impact.
 The push recovery is activated